-The VMM shall copy the BFV and CFV from the TDVF binary image, then fill TD_HOB to describe the memory layout.
+The VMM shall copy the BFV and CFV from the TDVF binary image, then fill TD_HOB to describe the memory layout if the TD_HOB is present in the TD metadata.
+If the TD_HOB is input from the VMM, the TD_HOB shall be measured by TDVF as the evidence of the initial TD memory configuration at the TD launch time.